EE/karma-ng-json2js-preprocessor/README.md

 > Preprocessor for converting JSON files to [AngularJS](http://angularjs.org/) constants.

+**NOTE: `karma-ng-json2js-preprocessor` is no longer maintained because AngularJS reached its End-of-Life.**

 ## Installation

 The easiest way is to keep `karma-ng-json2js-preprocessor` as a devDependency in your `package.json`.
 You can simple do it by: